NyoroGiraffe/Experi-City/README.md

 These articles document the analyses provided by three AI systems—**Gemini, ChatGPT, and Claude**—to questions posed by the author regarding themes and characters closely related to this story.

+## **Raw Analyses**

+**"Deep Dives into the Story"**

+The **Raw Analyses** are detailed studies of the _Experi-City Hanasaka_ world.
+In this series, we look closely at specific characters like Flora and Kasga, and sports like Kassen.
+We ask hard questions about how the story is built and what the author is trying to say.
+Think of this as a "lab report" where we break down the story into small pieces to see how everything works together.

+- **Goal:** To understand the deep logic and hidden details of the Hanasaka world.

+**Currently in Creating.**

+## **Distilled Analyses**

+**"Big Answers for the Real World"**

+The **Distilled Analyses** take the lessons learned from the story and apply them to our real life.
+We use the "Raw" data from Hanasaka to answer big questions that people ask AI today—like "Can humans and AI really live together?" or "What happens to democracy in a high-tech future?"
+We take the complex ideas from the story and "distill" them into clear, useful insights for everyone.

+- **Goal:** To find practical wisdom for our future by using the Hanasaka story as a guide.

+**Currently in Planning.**

+## Archives
+### Preliminary Analyses as of March 2026 (Early Academic Analyses)

+These older versions are for historical record only and may contain outdated or overly complex phrasing that we have now refined.

 - [**01: Analysis on AI "Flora"**](./a4_Analyses/Analysis01_AI_Flora.md)
 - [**02: Analysis on "Kasga"**](./a4_Analyses/Analysis02_Kasga_Unifier.md)
 - [**03: Analysis on "UBI"**](./a4_Analyses/Analysis03_UBI_ExperiCity.md)